covid19-bh-machine-learning/master/report/paper.md

 |:--:|
 | *Principal Component Analysis of the vector-space of the best model shows that the majority of the variance lies on few principal components.* |

 In parallel we performed a tSNE in 2-dimensions to have an indication on how the groups of different virus species were clustered and if any confounding effect was present (e.g. clustering for country).
-By plotting only those species that were present no less than 5 times we can see that SARS-CoV-2 clusters near the bat coronavirus, as expected[IMAGE REF TSNE].
+By plotting only those species that were present no less than 5 times we can see that SARS-CoV-2 clusters near the bat coronavirus, as expected.

 | ![](../embeddings/word2vec/plots/byspecies_tsne_orf1ab_w2vsize_1000_epochs_100_perpl_500_k_3.png) |
 |:--:|